 Mode Operating system Browser

+Windows XP Professional®

+Windows XP Tablet®

+Windows Vista

-Windows Server 2003 Internet Explorer 7.0 or
+Windows Server 2003

-Windows Server 2008 8.0
+Windows Server 2008

 Windows 7

 Note: If you are using Internet Explorer 8 to access MPC and do not have Java installed on your machine, an alert bar or a dialog opens asking you to download the latest version of Java.
 However, in some instances, only a blank window opens and you are prompted to perform the download.
 If this occurs, set Internet Explorer 8 to use Compatibility View.
 See Microsoft® Internet Explorer help for information on change IE to this view.